Base Runs Records and Details

 What is Base Runs ?

-Base runs is a metric devised to try and estimate the number of runs a player or team should have created given their component offensive statistics.
+Base runs (BR) is a metric devised to try and estimate the number of runs a player or team should have created given their component offensive statistics.
 Generally, for Base Runs, higher is better.
 (Source)

 What is a good Base Runs?